Are you wondering what other event planners are earning and how your event planner salary stacks up?

 Passion is essential in event planning.
 Passion for the industry was evident in our results.
-Most event planners (89%) said they loved their career.
-Less than 10% felt indifferent and less than 2% said they didn’t love their career.
+In Convene’s annual salary survey, most event planners (70%) expressed satisfaction with their careers, and 50% were happy with their compensation.

 Consider Personal Branding as the 🔑 Tool to Grow your Salary

 Almost half (47%) of those surveyed said having more clients would help them advance their event planning career.
 Almost equally important were better personal branding (47%), better technical knowledge (46%) and better use of social media (44%).